 What Does Earthenware Clay Look Like?

 Some earthenware clay can look quite smooth and refined when it’s been fired.
-However, earthenware clay has a reputation for looking earthier, more course, and rustic than other types of clay or pottery.
+However, earthenware clay has a reputation for looking earthier, more coarse, and rustic than other types of clay or pottery.

 The reason for this is that once it has been fired, earthenware clay is more porous than other clay bodies.
 Clay is made up of clay particles or platelets.
 As clay is fired, these platelets move closer together.
 Also, glass produced by the clay body during firing fills up the spaces between the clay.
 The glass also bonds the clay particles together and gives the pottery strength.
 This process is called vitrification.